louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Access Criminal Court Records in the State of Louisiana?

-The Louisiana Public Record Law affords citizens the right to inspect and copy non-confidential criminal case records.
+Under the Louisiana Public Record Law, citizens may inspect and copy non-confidential criminal case records.
 The court clerk is the record custodian whose administrative duty is to maintain, secure, and release these records to willing individuals.
 The storage site of any sought record depends on how old the record is.
-It may also depend on whether the case it pertains to are felonies, misdemenors and infractions.
+It may also depend on whether the case it pertains to are felonies, misdemeanors and infractions.
 Active, and semi-closed case records are usually housed in the courthouse while older records may be stored in secondary sites.

 How Do I Obtain Louisiana Criminal Court Records?